iCoder-Lab/BishkekCourses/README.md

 # Use Mongo version.

+# Post Requests

+To add a Course: /addCourse + JSON

+# Get Requests

 To get name, id, imagePath of all Courses :      /getAllCourses

 To get All branches -> id (course id), name (course name), address, longtitude, latitude, phone, id (branch id):     /getAllBranches